 Last month, I attended the SAP BusinessObjects Cloud Pre-Sales Workshop at SAP’s Vancouver, BC office (see related SCN article).
-Approximately two dozen pre-sales professionals from various North American partners received intensive training on how to use SAP BusinessObjects Cloud.
-We also received a tour of the SAP Digital Boardroom, which is built on SAP BusinessObjects Cloud (which in turn is built on the SAP HANA Cloud platform, or HCP).
+Approximately two dozen pre-sales professionals from various North American partners received intensive training on how to use SAP BusinessObjects Cloud (currently known as SAP Analytics Cloud).
+We also received a tour of the SAP Digital Boardroom, which is built on SAP BusinessObjects Cloud (which in turn is built on the SAP HANA Cloud platform – now known as SAP Cloud Platform).

 If you’re a customer and met with your SAP sales team at SAPPHIRE, you most likely received a live demonstration of the SAP Digital Boardroom.
 During my demo for partners, I got to hear the perspective of other pre-sales pros.
 Although there are the usual concerns about how to demonstrate the value of a solution, both in capability and cost, there are some compelling things about the SAP Digital Boardroom.
 Here are my observations from the partner training, in no particular order.

 An Audience with the Executive Team

 Perhaps your experience is different.
 But in mine, the CIOs that consistently rank analytics as a “top priority” in surveys (see related Wall Street Journal article, WSJ CIO Network: CIOs Name Strategic Priorities) are nowhere to be found during most BI projects.
 Not even at the kickoff meeting for a substantial upgrade project.
 Most BI conversations don’t include the rest of the C-suite, either.
 If SAP Digital Boardroom gives a partner or a BI Competency Center manager an opening to have a conversation with C-level execs about better business outcomes, take it!